Coaching for Transitions: Midlife and Beyond

 Why is change often so hard?

-When you are no longer defined primarily as a parent, professional, partner, or athlete — but don’t yet know who you’re becoming — it’s natural to feel unmoored, adrift, or unmotivated.
+When you are no longer defined primarily as a parent, professional, partner, or athlete—but don’t yet know who you’re becoming—it’s natural to feel unmoored, adrift, or unmotivated.

 This in-between space can be uncomfortable.
 Sometimes very uncomfortable.

 But it can also be deeply creative.
-And coaching can help.

 How can coaching help?